Cheap Fishing Gear for Casual Fishing.

 My recommendation is to spool your reel with 6lb Stren Original Monofilament.
-I have fished stern for years, and can confirm the quality.
-There is cheaper line, but often the quality suffers and if unlucky you will spend more time untangling a mess than fishing.
-It is worth a few dollars extra.
+I have fished stern for years and can confirm the quality.
+There are cheaper fishing lines, but more often than not, you will get what you pay for.
+More time will be spent untangling a mess than fishing.
+Quality fishing line is worth a few dollars extra.

 If fishing with a handline, I will not go lighter than 6lb.
 Handlines lack the smoothness of a drag system so easier for a fin to run and break you off.

 For more recommendations on which line to buy check my guide here.